NGRASS3/python/README.md

 <p>
 </br>
-We start by openening the text file useing the "import_file" variable, the "with" keyword, and the "open()" function with the "r" parameter.
+We start by opening the text file using the "import_file" variable, the "with" keyword, and the "open()" function with the "r" parameter.
 Running the "print(ip_addresses)" command at the bottom confirms our list of ip addresses is now copied as a string into the new variable "ip_addresses".
 </p>

 <img src="https://i.imgur.com/FnubF5a.png" />